omunroe-com/books-2/restructuredtext/restructuredtext.rst

       over two lines.

-Several block quotes may be separated from each other either by another ordinary paragraphs or using two periods as a separator:
+Several block quotes may be separated from each other either by another ordinary paragraphs or using two periods as a separator (empty comment):

 .. code:: rst